githubninpoka/StockForThePeople/README.md

 - First graph page done
 - Make a generic linechart that can handle multiple or single incoming data arrays
 - rework the layout away from standard MainLayout
+- 4 working Graph pages
+- - Volume compared to value for a single asset
+- - Volume compared to high low fluctuation for a single asset
+- - Relative volume compared to relative value for a single asset
+- - Relative value of multiple assets over time

 Next:
 Technically:

 - Won't do now: build first component library for more separation of concerns and reusability
-- think about making separate chart.js components
+- think about making separate chart.js components (more than just a single Linechart component)
-- work on making the api calls (internal and external) a bit more fault tolerant. (cancellation tokens, alert actions)
+- work on making the api calls (internal and external) a bit more fault tolerant. (cancellation tokens, alert actions) -- not necessary at this stage though
 - think about a good way to have the external update service just trigger on a (?) timer
 - Make 2 services (one for when blazor is running serverside and the other for when blazor is running webassembly) to make the blazor pages & components cleaner.
 - see if I can do a simple unit test that gets data from an external mock api, puts it in memory database, and retrieves it from the api.
 - implement nicer expiring caching with etag etc. (see rick morty project for reference)
+- fix having to press the update button twice on relative multival page before graph updates (probably a lifecycle issue i'm overlooking for now)
+- fix the way the StockForThePeopleSettings are now loaded in the server side project, because I have to adjust now in 2 places instead of 1 (program.cs and usersecrets)
+- do thorough testruns in both webassembly and servermode (especially with autorendermode) as right now everything is only running servermode, but forcing webassembly looks good too!

 Next:
 Functionally:
-- work on page: Does volume say something about volatility of value
+- ~~work on page: Does volume say something about volatility of value~~
-- work on another graph page: does the difference between high/low say something really about volatility of value
+- ~~work on another graph page: does the difference between high/low say something really about volatility of value~~
-- work on another graph page: multiselect assets and show if their volume and or value correlate
+- ~~work on another graph page: multiselect assets and show if their~~ volume ~~and or value~~ correlate
 - see if there are any other more precise external data sources available

 Patterns & design: